 - In 2019, TWIA’s operating expense as a percentage of earned premium was 7.6% compared to an average of 13% for Texas carriers.

 As of December 31, 2019, TWIA policies in-force numbered 189,203 with insured building and contents coverage totaling $55.2 billion.
 2019 written premiums were $372.0 million.
 TWIA’s costs associated with policy issuance, billing, and other operations of the Association are 8% of the premiums collected.
 This is less than the average cost for other insurance companies in Texas (13%).

 - TWIA’s management team has over 200 years of combined insurance industry experience, including experience with national carriers, Texas-domiciled carriers, other residual markets, and the Texas Department of Insurance.

-- TWIA controllable expenses have been below budget for four consecutive years.
+- TWIA controllable expenses have been below budget for eight consecutive years.

 Process and System Improvements

 - Implemented more modern policy and claims administration systems in 2015 and 2016, respectively, providing numerous benefits to agents and policyholders, including more payment and self-service options, and enhancing internal and external operational efficiency.